hernantz/spamdb/README.md

     from myapp import models

-    sdb = Spamdb(models.User, models.Blog)
+    # spam all User and Blog db fields and save them to the database
-    sdb.run()  # spam all User and Blog fields and save them to the database
+    Spamdb(models.User, models.Blog).run()

 Override the default spam functions with your own